Original Review date: August 2015. Tested with Suunto Smart HR Strap and 1.5 – 2.4.1 firmware (updated August 2017)

-The Ambit3 ‘best’ GPS setting appears pretty similar to the Garmin 1 second sampling rate.
+The Ambit3 ‘best’ GPS setting appears to record at pretty similar rate to the Garmin 1 second sampling rate.
 Visible random scatter was pretty contained.
 Conspicuous track shadowing was minor or absent in all but the most challenging GPS conditions, and as already noted, most commonly seen where a course would run parallel to hard steep/vertical surfaces.

 The trackpoint cloud image below shows the density of GPS trackpoints from all runs against part of surveyed course.
 Both the limited (track on left) and relatively open sky (tracks on right) conditions on the right show nice, dense, symmetrical distributions of points near the track.